 Prepare the tortellini:

-These tortellini are mild in flavor and very keen to be paired to any kind of sauce.
-Great with a simple butter and sage sauce or with your regular tomato sauce.
+These tortellini are mild in flavour and great paired with any kind of sauce.
+Try a simple butter and sage sauce or a regular tomato sauce.

 Tortellini are a very traditional Italian fresh pasta, shaped like small rings.
-Original of Bologna they are traditional filled with meat and served in a clear beef stock for Christmas or any special occasion.
-This version, with green spinach dough and a vegetarian filling is a very much appreciated alternative to the classic recipe.
+From Bologna, they are traditionally filled with meat and served in a clear beef stock for Christmas or any special occasion.
+This version, with green spinach pasta dough and a vegetarian filling is a delicious alternative to the classic recipe.